 #1: Connect and communicate with your hard-to-reach staff

 A staggering 78% of organizations still rely on email to communicate with employees.
 When you consider that up to three-quarters of employees in any given organization are non-desk-based, it’s no wonder that employee engagement figures remain stubbornly low and reports of isolation, loneliness, or disconnect are escalating.

-A company internal communications app can help build those all-important bridges and connections to your business, creating a virtual culture even for those who typically face isolation and disconnect.
-Research has shown companies report a 47% improvement in internal communications with the support of an enterprise app; there is also a 23% increase in employee satisfaction (Adobe).
+A company’s internal communications app can help build those all-important bridges and connections to your business, creating a virtual culture even for those who typically face isolation and disconnect.
+Research has shown companies report a 47% improvement in internal communications with the support of an enterprise app; there is also a 23% increase in employee satisfaction.

-Top-down updates from management or internal communications teams can be used to distribute business news, updates, events or policy; colleagues can share blogs or news with one another; social interactions such as liking, sharing, or commenting on content also enable individuals to build connections and instill a sense of belonging.
+Top-down updates from management or internal communications teams can be used to distribute business news, updates, events, or policy; colleagues can share blogs or news; social interactions such as liking, sharing, or commenting on content also enable individuals to build connections and instill a sense of belonging.

 Even at the most basic level, an enterprise app with a centralized People Directory ensures dispersed employees can find and connect with their colleagues; identifying the right person to support with their roles, even if they never meet face-to-face.